Ursa (DC Comics): Powers and abilities

 As a Kryptonian, Ursa derives her superhuman abilities from the yellow sun of Earth's solar system.
 Her basic abilities are high levels of superhuman strength, superhuman speed and superhuman stamina sufficient to bend steel in her bare hands, overpower a locomotive, outrun a speeding bullet and leap over a tall building in a single bound as well as heightened senses of hearing and sight including X-ray vision as well as telescopic and microscopic visions; virtual invulnerability; accelerated healing; longevity; heat vision; powerful freezing breath; and flight.
 Being female, her power levels are more akin to Supergirl and Wonder Woman.

-Similar to other Phantom Zone escapees, Ursa typically never experiences the full measure of her abilities as she is never given enough time to absorb and metabolite the yellow solar energy of Earth's sun before she is defeated and banished back to the Zone.
-As such, Ursa could prove more powerful than even Supergirl and possibly Wonder Woman as well due to her being a fully matured Kryptonian female while Supergirl is a later adolescent Kryptonian female and Wonder Woman is an Amazon.
-Her full strength would also make her a sufficient threat to Superman due to her combat prowess.

 Beyond just her superhuman strength and experienced hand-to-hand combat skills, Ursa is a ruthless killer who will do anything immoral to achieve her ends.
 She is fiercely loyal to General Zod and is willing to fight and die for his loyalty.
 Ursa is also a misandrist with an extreme sociopathic hatred of males, the only apparent exceptions being General Zod and her Phantom Zone cohorts.
 This sentiment seems to extend to a lesser degree to her own son, Lor-Zod, as she willingly and gleefully stood by while Zod violently and physically abused the young boy.

 Like all Kryptonians, Ursa is vulnerable to Kryptonite and red solar radiation.
 Her virtual invulnerability does not provide protection from mind control or magic and can be overpowered and cause her to experience significant and even fatal injuries with significant force such as that of several atomic explosions or strikes from an opponent with superior strength and durability such as Doomsday.
-Her superhuman strength is inferior to the likes of Doomsday and her superhuman speed is inferior to Speedsters like the Flash.
-Her superhuman strength is limited due to her natural limits even while within the empowering light of Sol.
+Her superhuman strength is inferior to the likes of Doomsday and her superhuman speed is inferior to speedsters like the Flash.
+Her superhuman strength is limited due to her natural limits even while within the empowering light of the sun.